kirakirakira/python-timer/README.md

 But if you want to be able to do multiple things "at once", you need a way to not block execution of other tasks that need to go.
 A non-blocking timer implementation allows you to keep track of multiple events that need to happen, when they need to happen and what to do when their time is up.

 The solution to this problem is in `timer_collection.py` and tests in `test_timer_collection.py`.
 This module was written using TDD, where the tests were written first, then the code.
+A mock was used for Python's `time` module to simulate time elapsing and the current time.

 The timer collection is a class.
 When initialized, it holds an empty list of `Timer` objects.
 It also records the `last_ticks` as the current time from `time.monotonic()`.
 A one-shot or periodic timer can be started in this collection and a callback function to be executed when the timer expires included, and it'll be added to the list of timers.
 Once a timer is created, you need to run the timer collection in order for time to pass.
 The timer collection's `run` method returns the time until the next timer is due to expire.
 Thus you can do this in the `while True:` loop: